 Regarding “whether there is security issue if the EEC share its private IP address with a trusted 3rd party EES.
 If yes, could SA3 address security issues related to this”, SA3 agreed that, in general, it is not desirable for the network to rely on information provided by the UE.

 While SA3 has not discussed specific security threats that could arise with UE-provided private IP address, SA3 is of the opinion that such solutions should be avoided.
-In SA3’s view, the network should invoke the Nnef_UEId_Get API using the UE’s NATed IP address and port number instead of UE’s private IP address.

 2 Actions